There are many scenic roads in Sardinia, and a Sardinia road trip is a great way to enjoy the incredible lanscape of the island.

 Check out my posts A Guide To Renting A Car In Cagliari, A Guide To Renting A Car In Alghero, A Guide To Renting A Car In Olbia and A Guide To Renting A Car In Sardinia.
 Then check the prices of car rental in Sardinia here.

 Planning your drives means that you can decide which roads to use to get to your destination.
 But since you are driving to some beautiful places, why not kill two birds with a stone and also have a nice, panoramic drive?
 Sardinia has shortage of scenic roads.

 Continue reading to discover the most famous scenic roads in Sardinia.

-Make sure to read my post The Best Itinerary For A Road Trips Around Sardinia.
+Make sure to read my posts A Fun Sardinia Itinerary and The Best Itinerary For A Road Trips Around Sardinia.

 The Most Scenic Roads In Sardinia

 Since it is an island, it goes without saying that the most popular scenic roads in Sardinia would be coastal ones.
 Windy, often slow and usually heavily trafficked during the peak summer months, these roads will nevertheless entertain you with breathtaking views.

 Litoranea Costa Paradiso – Santa Teresa di Gallura to Castelsardo